Proudly Barefoot, Fully South African.

 A short story about my battle with bi-polar disorder.
 And how I won.
 Read it here

-Want to read a gentle, poignant novel about how an old man gets in touch with his emotions after having been raped as a young teenage boy?
-Download here: Belthar’s Garden (and please feel free to tell your friends to download, too.
+Want to read a gentle, poignant novel about how an old man gets in touch with his emotions?
+Download it here: Belthar’s Garden (and please feel free to tell your friends to download, too.
 Or pass it on to your friends.
 Just remember – you can send it, swap it, read it, copy it and so forth, but you can’t change it in any way, and you have to attribute it to me.
 That’s what the Creative Commons license means).

 Belthar’s Garden by Martin Hatchuel is licensed under a Creative Commons Attribution-Non-Commercial-No Derivative Works 2.5 South Africa License.